kubevela/kubevela.github.io/versioned_docs/version-v1.2/getting-started/core-concept.md

 - <b>Bind Application with Environment</b> The application can be bound to multiple Environments, and for each environment, you can set the unique parameter difference for each environment.

+> The concept of environment exists only in VelaUX, and users who only use Vela Core need not pay attention it.

 ## Target

 Target describes the space where the application resources actually delivered.
 One target describes one Kubernetes cluster and namespace, it can also describe a region or VPC for cloud providers.
 In the target, credentials of cloud resources created will automatically delievered to the Kubernetes cluster.